regiomatheus21/regiomatheus21/README.md

 <h3><i>About Me</i></h3>

-- Studying computer engineering at Federal Rural University of Semiarid.
+- Computer engineering at Federal Rural University of Semiarid.
 - Software Engineer developer at Xmod.
 - Software Engineer developer at Acelerabit.
 - Learning more about Java Spring Boot Cloud Native.